umar28dec/javascript-tricky-interview-question/README.md

 # javascript-tricky-interview-question
-## Question 1.
+**Question 1**.
 Predict and Explain the Output of the below JavaScript program. ?.

 ```javascript
 for (var i = 0; i < 5; i++) {